ZingyAwesome/easylists-for-pihole/README.md

 2. Go to Group Management > Adlists

-3. Paste the URL of EasyList in the address box, you can optionally add a description in the comment box such as "Easylist".
+3. Paste the URL of EasyList (or a country specific list) in the address box, you can optionally add a description in the comment box such as "Easylist".
 ```
 https://raw.githubusercontent.com/0Zinc/easylists-for-pihole/master/easylist.txt
 ```